MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-r-in-query-editor.md

 ## Install R

-You can download R for free from the [Revolution R Open download page](https://mran.revolutionanalytics.com/download/) and the [CRAN Repository](https://cran.r-project.org/bin/windows/base/).
+You can download R for free from the [CRAN Repository](https://cran.r-project.org/bin/windows/base/).

 ## Install mice